lukasbach/engineercv/docs/styling.md

 EngineerCV provides comprehensive styling capabilities that allow you to customize the appearance of your resume.
 Styles are based on React-PDF's styling system and support CSS-like properties.

+You can find all available style properties on [the ReactPDF documentation](https://react-pdf.org/styling).

 ## Style Override System

 ### Global Style Configuration